MatteoMark/PrivacyPolicies/ShakeToEnableTorch.md

 **■ WAKE_LOCK** to allow the app to work while the device is locked.
 This allows the user to turn ON the flashlight when the device is locked
-**■ RECEIVE_BOOT_COMPLETED** to automatically start the app when you turn on your device (if requested by the user) **■ READ_PHONE_STATE** to disable the service during active and incoming calls (if requested by the user)
+**■ RECEIVE_BOOT_COMPLETED** to automatically start the app when you turn on your device (if requested by the user) **■ READ_PHONE_STATE** to disable the service during active and incoming calls (if requested by the user) **■ FOREGROUND_SERVICE_DATA_SYNC** to start the service that listens for device motion to enable the torch when requested

 ### Contacts
 If you think this app could potentially harm your privacy, feel free to reach out to me by email: luxebytecomp@gmail.com